-The CC8BITLEVEL environment variable determines the type of processing that the ESQL/C filter, esqlmf, performs on non-ASCII (8-bit and multibyte) characters.
-See also "Generating Non-ASCII Filenames" on page 6-6.
+The CC8BITLEVEL environment variable determines the type of processing that the Informix ESQL/C filter, esqlmf, performs on non-ASCII (8-bit and multibyte) characters.
+See also "Generating Non-ASCII Filenames" on page 6-3.

-Element Descript ion 0 Imf filter converts all non-ASCII characters in literal strings and comments to octal ts (for C compilers that do not support these uses of non-ASCII characters).
-1 Imf filter converts non-ASCII characters in literal strings to octal constants but allows comments (some C compilers do support non-ASCII characters in comments).
-2 Imf filter allows non-ASCII characters in literal strings and ensures that all the bytes in -ASCII characters have the eighth bit set (for C compilers with this requirement).
-3 Imf filter does not filter non-ASCII characters (for C compilers that support multibyte ers in literal strings and comments).
+►►-CC8BITLEV EL0 Element Description 0 The esqlmf filter converts all non-ASCII characters in literal strings and comments to octal constants (for C compilers that do not support these uses of non-ASCII characters).
+1 The esqlmf filter converts non-ASCII characters in literal strings to octal constants but allows them in comments (some C compilers do support non-ASCII characters in comments).
+2 The esqlmf filter allows non-ASCII characters in literal strings and ensures that all the bytes in the non-ASCII characters have the eighth bit set (for C compilers with this requirement).

+The esqlmf filter does not filter non-ASCII characters (for C compilers that support multibyte characters in literal strings and comments).

-To invoke esqlmf each time that you process an ESQL/C file with the esql command, set the ESQLMF environment variable to 1.
+To invoke esqlmf each time that you process an Informix ESQL/C file with the esql command, set the ESQLMF environment variable to 1.
 If you do not set CC8BITLEVEL, the esql command assumes a value for CC8BITLEVEL of 0.